maxtext

 Some extra helpful guides:

-- Gemma: a family of open-weights Large Language Model (LLM) by Google DeepMind, based on Gemini research and technology.
+- Gemma (generations 1-3): a family of open-weights Large Language Model (LLM) by Google DeepMind, based on Gemini research and technology.
 You can run decode and finetuning using these instructions.
+For Gemma 2 and 3, use the corresponding gemma2 and gemma3 scripts for checkpoint convertion and decoding.

 - Llama2: a family of open-weights Large Language Model (LLM) by Meta.
 You can run decode and finetuning using these instructions.

-- Mixtral: a family of open-weights sparse mixture-of-experts (MoE) model by Mistral AI.
-You can run decode and finetuning using these instructions
+- Mixtral: a family of open-weights sparse mixture-of-experts (MoE) models by Mistral AI.
+You can run decode and finetuning using these instructions.

 In addition to the getting started guides, there are always other MaxText capabilities that are being constantly being added!
 The full suite of end-to-end tests is in end_to_end.
 We run them with a nightly cadence.
 They can be a good source for understanding MaxText Alternatively you can see the continuous unit tests which are run almost continuously.

-More details on reproducing these results can be found in MaxText/configs/README.md.
+More details on reproducing these results can be found in src/MaxText/configs/README.md.

 No. of params | Accelerator Type | TFLOP/chip/sec | Model flops utilization (MFU) |